 • Popsicle Frames – Either use leftover Popsicle sticks or pick up new at a craft store.
 Glue 4 together to create a frame.
 Then, label it Happy Father’s Day with a marker.
 You can even add adhesive magnets to the back for easy placement on a fridge or metal file cabinet.

 What homemade crafts have you made for a special Dad in your life?
 What has been you favorite Gift For Father’s Day so far?

-The most rewarding part of this craft was seeing my husband light up when he read the messages.
+The most rewarding part of this Upcycled Gift For Father’s Day was seeing my husband light up when he read the messages.
 My 5-year-old daughter said to me “This was a good gift idea”.